pralab/RAID/README.md

 # Detector Training

-If you want to use the available pretrained models, you can directly skip to the next [step](#evaluating-and-attacking-a-detector).
+If you want to use the available pretrained models, you can directly skip to the next [step](#evaluating-and-attacking-a-detector): the checkpoints, stored in [this HuggingFace repository](https://huggingface.co/aimagelab/RAID_ckpt), will be automatically downloaded.

 ## Dataset Setup